JudythG/BooksByHugoWinners/README.md

 * scraping.py - shared scraping code
 * titles.py - main file scrapes Hugo site for winners and goodreads for their respective titles.
 Outputs results in JSON

+## Output
+JSON ouptut file: hugo_winners_json.txt

+All elements in output file are strings.

+JSON elements
+* hugo_url - URL of the 2018 Hugo Awards site
+* goodreads_url - Homepage of GoodReads
+* authors_and_titles - list of dictionary elements that have two fields
+*   author - author name
+*   titles - list of titles by that author